 The Delaware Bay is the site of the largest concentration of horseshoe crabs in the world.
 Botton et al. (2003) report an estimated spawning population in the Delaware Bay of between 1.24 and 0.39 million individuals between 1990 and 1993.
 Horseshoe crabs migrate into the bay from April through July to spawn within the intertidal zone of sandy beaches.
 Nearby East Point offers sandy habitat on the eastern side of Maurice River cove for horseshoe crab spawning Swan et al., 1993; Swan et al., 1997).
 The eggs are an extremely important food source for a variety of migrating birds, many of whom double or triple their weight before completing their migration (Bryant and Pennock, 1988).
 Other than East Point, the mouth of the Maurice River and Cove have few sandy beaches to support horseshoe crab spawning.
-However, the Maurice River Cove provides important horseshoe crab shallow water habitat throughout the summer, fall, and early winter.
+However, the adjacent Delaware Bay and Maurice River Cove provides feeding habitat throughout the summer prior to the horseshoe crab migration to deeper water in fall and early winter.